How to create banner ADs for Display campaigns

 - Create all assets in Photoshop first.
 You might be tempted to create backgrounds, buttons and other assets in Google Webdesigner.
 Don't do this.
-The software is designed specifically to add animation, and creating usable assets with it rarely works and takes far more time than in Photoshop or Canva.
+The software is designed specifically to add animation, and creating usable assets with it rarely works.
+As a result it takes far more time than in Photoshop or Canva.

 - Google Adwords has a file size limit of 150kb.
 It's tempting to add as much animation as possible once you've got the hang of the tool.
 This will cause your file size to balloon well in excess of the 150 kilobyte limit imposed on Adwords.
 Instead, limit each banner ad to two animations, and reduce the size of your images.
 This should keep the file size of your animated banner ad down.

 - Opacity is king.
-If you're starting out with Google Webdesigner, feel free to leave any questions you may have in the comments below.
+If you're starting out with Google Webdesigner, feel free to ask any questions you may have in the Telegram Group.
 I'll be happy to answer them if I can.
 For now, you should play around with the opacity of different keyframes.
 By setting the opacity of your first keyframe to 0 and 1 for the following keyframe, you can easily create a simple animation for any asset you choose.

 - Implementing html 5 banners on Wordpress is tricky.
 If you'd told me that implementing animation in Wordpress would be tricky, I would have chuckled in your face.
 Surely the two behemoths of Google and Wordpress would have found a slick way of integrating this key feature?
 Well, they didn't.
 Instead you need to go through the following steps to integrate an animated html 5 banner ad on your Wordpress page or post.
 Step #1: Publish your animation locally from Google Webdesigner.
 Step #2: Upload the downloaded zip file to Wordpress (Media -> Add new) Step #3: Open the html file page in Wordpress and copy the URL on which it is hosted.
 (Top right on mine) Step #4.
 Add the iframe tags.

 By following these steps you should be able to create and implement a passable animated html 5 banner ad on your website, or Ad network.
-If you're having trouble with any of the steps outlined here, leave a comment below and I'll try to answer as best I can.
+If you're having trouble with any of the steps outlined here, get in touch via Telegram.

 Conclusion | How to create banner ads